GSA/digitalgov.gov/content/guides/dap/become-a-dap-certified-analyst.md

 expirydate: "2023-06-16"

 title: "Become a DAP Certified Analyst"
-# deck: "This is your opportunity to demonstrate mastery of the DAP Google Analytics account by becoming a certified analyst"
 summary: "Download the study guide and learn how to become a DAP Certified Analyst at your federal agency."
 guide: dap
 primary_image: guide-dap